NEU-DSG/dailp-encoding/doc/user-testing.md

 ## Tasks

-I'm going to read you a set of short tasks one at a time that I would like you to complete.
-I will interfer minimally, so just keep trying unless you get really stuck.
 This is not a test of you or your abilities, but rather a test of our interface.
+If anything is unclear, that is our fault, not yours.
+I would like to read you a set of short tasks one at a time to I want to see where our tool falls short, so if you are confused, tell me what you're thinking.
+I will only provide help if you get stuck

 Here is the link to the site: https://dailp.northeastern.edu/

 1. Find one Cherokee document that you are curious about.
-2. Read through the translation.
+2. Read through as much or little of the document/translation as you'd like.
-3. Take a stab at pronouncing a Cherokee word that you see.
+3. Take a stab at speaking a Cherokee word that you see.
-4. Figure out the root of another long word that you see.
+4. Figure out the root/meaning of a long word that you see.
 5. Find the word you're looking at in the original image.

 ## Post-test Survey

+### Non-speakers

 1. What was your initial impression of the site?
    Did that change as you browsed?
 2. Was any part of your experience confusing or frustrating?
 3. Did you understand the document that you read?
 4. Did any of my introduction or task descriptions feel misleading after using the interface?

+### Cherokee speakers

+1. What was your initial impression of the site?
+   Did that change as you browsed?
+2. Was any part of your experience confusing or frustrating?
+3. How easy was the document to read?
+4. Was any provided terminology unclear or unfamiliar?

 ## Overall Approach